rshnn/multithread-bank-system/README.md

-## Testcase 8: Starting Client Process Before Serve
+## Test Case 8: Starting Client Process Before Serve

+This test case will start the client process before the server process.
+When started, the client process is unable to connect with the server on the given port.
+As designed, it will wait 3 seconds and try again.
+By this time, the server process is started and the connection is established.

 __Server__